-Good for you for giving back to the community!
+Good for you, for giving back to the community!
 Volunteering can be a rewarding experience for all concerned.
 You can choose issues that matter to you and volunteer work on resume is a great way of supplementing your career story.
-Plus, you may get the opportunity to learn new skills or showcase the skills you have in new ways and it shows employers that you care about the world around you.
+Plus, you may get the opportunity to learn new skills or showcase the skills you already have in new ways.
+This shows employers that you care about the world around you.

 However, there is more to listing volunteer work on your resume than meets the eye.
-We explore:
+Here, we explore:

-- How and where to list volunteer work on your resume
+- How, when, and where to list volunteer work on your resume

-- Why volunteer experience on resume can be so impactful
+- Why volunteer experience on resume can be impactful

 - How to show proof of volunteering on your resume

 - Why volunteering on resume should be truthfully reported

 Volunteering is a valid part of anyone's career.
 Just because you were not paid does not mean that the experiences did not add to your career progression.
 Let's explore the nuances.

 How do you list volunteer work on a resume?

 Volunteer work on a resume can be a wonderful way to feature a variety of valuable skills such as fundraising, community planning, patient care, or event management.
 Knowing how to properly integrate volunteering on resume into your work experience section is key.